symfony/symfony-docs/components/yaml/introduction.rst

 Using the Symfony2 YAML Component
 ---------------------------------

-The Symfony2 YAML Component is very simple and consists of two main classes: one parses YAML strings (:class:`Symfony\\Component\\Yaml\\Parser`), and the other dumps a PHP array to a YAML string (:class:`Symfony\\Component\\Yaml\\Dumper`).
+The Symfony2 Yaml Component is very simple and consists of two main classes: one parses YAML strings (:class:`Symfony\\Component\\Yaml\\Parser`), and the other dumps a PHP array to a YAML string (:class:`Symfony\\Component\\Yaml\\Dumper`).